catenax-ng/product-onboarding/README.md

 ## Repository structure

-### Kubernetes / Argo Cd related parts
+### Argo Cd related parts / Kubernetes cluster

-The [cluster](cluster) folder contains all available clusters, in the `cluster/<CLUSTERNAME>/kustomization.yaml` we describe on which cluster the products with the declared permissions are deployed.
+The [argocd](argocd) folder contains all available product resource files.

-For each product based on their permissions on the clusters we declare the following default Kubernetes cluster resources.
+The [cluster](cluster) folder contains all available clusters, in the `cluster/<CLUSTERNAME>/kustomization.yaml` we describe each product that is deployed in the cluster based on their permission level.

 More Information can be found under `argocd` Folder: [README.md](argocd/README.md)